Location: Memphis, Tennessee

 Topic: Sustainability, Innovation, Efficiency, Optimal Comfort, Decarbonization, Connected Buildings, Energy Services,

-Meeting low load requirements, reducing energy use
+Meeting new design requirements, reducing energy use

-Optimizing operations, improving efficiency
+Optimizing operations, improving efficiency, and managing energy consumption

 An interim Trane service agreement helped keep systems running at peak performance during this complex construction project.
 Post construction, a comprehensive service program was put in place, with two full-time, on-site Trane technicians integrated into the building maintenance team, enabling them to learn internal systems, tools and software, while they provide staff coaching and training.
 Preventive maintenance on all core equipment helps reduce failures, downtime, energy use, and service costs.
 Predictive analytics by Trane engineers detect inefficiencies and potential failures, helping to avoid unplanned outages and costly emergency repairs.

-"The collaborative effort was focused on doing what was best for the property," added Chancey.
-"If Crosstown Concourse influences other investment in the neighborhood, becomes an economic catalyst for growth, and helps to eliminate area blight, that's when we’ll know the project was a success."
+"The collaborative effort was focused on doing what was best for the property," added Chancey, "If Crosstown Concourse influences other investment in the neighborhood, becomes an economic catalyst for growth, and helps to eliminate area blight, that's when we’ll know the project was a success."

 Trane helped the development team reduce upfront capital costs by over $250,000